 COVID-19 Infections – Count and Rate

-Full time series charts of lab-confirmed cases of COVID-19 covering all previous weeks for Cumbria and the county’s districts can be seen below.
+Full time series charts of lab-confirmed cases of COVID-19 covering all previous weeks for Cumbria and the county’s districts can be accessed via:

 COVID-19 Mortality – Count and Rate

-The number of deaths across Cumbria and the county’s districts that were registered with COVID-19 as the cause of death can be seen below by week and place of occurence.
+The number of deaths across Cumbria registered with COVID-19 as the cause of death can be accessed via: